title

 Theodosius, Ambrose and other Christians against the Jews

 By now, Christians saw Judaism and Christianity as absolutely separate, and Christians viewed Judaism as the work of the devil as much as it did paganism.
 Moreover, they saw Judaism as a special competitor.
-The Jews were burdened by an odium that pagans were spared: the Jews had rejected Jesus, and Christians saw them as responsible for killing Jesus.
-With Jews uninfluenced by the asceticism and asexuality of Jesus, and not seeing sexuality as tainted by lust and filth as Christians did, Christians were beginning to describe Jews as carnal.
+The Jews were burdened by an odium that pagans were spared: the Jews had rejected Jesus and Christians saw them as responsible for killing Jesus.
+And with Jews uninfluenced by the asceticism and asexuality of Jesus, and not seeing sexuality as tainted by lust and filth as Christians did, Christians were describing Jews as carnal.
 At Christian torchlight meetings, among the angry slogans shouted were those against Jews and Jew lovers.

 As Roman citizens, Jews were protected from attack by law, and when Christians burned a synagogue, Theodosius ordered it rebuilt, the cost to be paid by the Church.
 Then Bishop Ambrose intervened.
 Outraged, he told Theodosius that he, Theodosius, was threatening the Church's prestige, and he convinced Theodosius to withdraw his move and let the destruction of the synagogue stand.
 Here and there across the Roman Empire, the burning of synagogues continued.
 In Judea, entire villages of Jews were set ablaze.
 Jews living in the empire had their privileges withdrawn.
 They were excluded from holding any state office, from the army, and they were not to proselytize Christians or intermarry with them.